Port of Tilbury: Railways in the Port of Tilbury

-Boat trains from Liverpool Street, Fenchurch Street and later St Pancras all worked into the port area via the Tilbury North connection and would work through to the relevant transit shed all of which were equipped with passenger platforms.
-In the early years the dock company locomotives would work these but it was felt it was easier to work the main line engines with a dock company pilot driver.
+Boat trains from Liverpool Street, Fenchurch Street, and later St Pancras all worked into the port area via the Tilbury North connection and would work through to the relevant transit shed, all of which were equipped with passenger platforms.
+In the early years the dock-company locomotives would work these, but it was felt it was easier to work the main line engines with a dock-company pilot driver.

-15 May 1927 saw the commencement of an LMS boat train service to Tilbury Marine railway station which was on the site of the old Tidal Basin station.
-The service offered one through train from London to Dunkirk each way with connecting coaches to Manchester and Bradford.
-Traffic was reasonable in the summer but poor in the winter and it was decided to withdraw the service with the last train running on 30 April 1932 and the Tilbury Marine closing the following day.
-It opened on 15 May 1927 and closed on 1 May 1932.
+15 May 1927 saw the commencement of an LMS boat train service to Tilbury Marine railway station, which was on the site of the old Tidal Basin station.
+The service offered one through train from London to Dunkirk each way, with connecting coaches to Manchester and Bradford.
+Traffic was reasonable in the summer but poor in the winter, and it was decided to withdraw the service, with the last train running on 30 April 1932 and the Tilbury Marine closing the following day.

-In 1957 a new station called No. 1 Berth Passenger Terminal was opened with a terminal building.
+In 1957, a new station called No. 1 Berth Passenger Terminal was opened with a terminal building.
 The Orient Line was the main user of the terminal and started operated in June 1957.
-Unfortunately the rise of air travel saw this facility little used and it fell into disuse.
+The rise of air travel saw this facility little used, and it fell into disuse.

-By the 1960s traditional traffic to the docks was in decline and the Port of London Authority were looking to convert the docks to container operation.
-A rail connected container terminal was built by the reception sidings and that opened in April 1968.
-A grain terminal was opened in the docks called Northfleet Hope in 1969 and the container berths were rail served.
+By the 1960s, traditional traffic to the docks was in decline, and the Port of London Authority were looking to convert the docks to container operation.
+A rail-connected container terminal was built by the reception sidings and opened in April 1968.
+A grain terminal was opened in the docks called Northfleet Hope in 1969, and the container berths were rail-served.